slashinfty/swiss-sk/README.md

-# swiss-sk (v0.2 beta1)
+# swiss-sk (v0.2 beta2)
 An online scorekeeping application for tournaments with Swiss pairings.
-It is written in JavaScript and runs client-side. **This is currently an ALPHA build - please report all bugs!**
+It is written in JavaScript and runs client-side. **This is currently an BETA build - please report all bugs!**

 ## Table of Contents
 - [Features](#Features)